 Industrial or Home Accidents

 Sewage backups can cause major damage in homes and commercial buildings that have basement floor drains connected to a municipal sewer system that floods frequently.
-Consider installing a backwater prevention valve, check valve, sump pump or overhead drain to limit damage.
+Consider installing a backwater prevention valve, check valve, sump pump, or overhead drain to limit the damage.

 Tear Gas Cleanup

 It is possible to clean tear gas from the exterior or interior of any structure.
 First, it is helpful to know which of the most common classes of tear gas was deployed:

 If a CS, OC, or CS/OC tear gas was used inside, cleanup professionals recommend cooling and ventilation.
 Cleaning professionals will remove crystalline residues and degrease contents and surfaces.